How to meal prep for a busy week

 Things to keep in mind as you meal prep for the week:

-- Use containers that have dividers to avoid cross contamination and to keep wet food from mixing with dry ingredients.
+- Use containers that have dividers, or separate items with parchment or wax paper, to avoid cross contamination and to keep wet food from mixing with dry ingredients.

 Defrost your proteins in the fridge overnight instead of on the countertop, but if you’re short on time, place frozen protein in a bowl with cold water.

 If you’re going to meal prep for the week, only keep a couple days-worth of meals in the fridge.
-Anything that will be eaten later on in the week should be frozen.
+Freeze anything that will be eaten later on in the week, such as complete portioned meals or raw or roasted vegetables.

 - Keep your fridge and freezer temperatures set to ensure food freshness.